Shorter tours and longer detours: Uniform covers and a bit beyond: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Jennifer Iglesias for discussions on the tree augmentation problem, G\'erard Cornu\'ejols for his comments on a preliminary draft of this paper, and Sylvia Boyd for clarifications regarding recent work on the 2EC problem.
+We thank an anonymous referee for pointing out an error in a previous version: we had claimed a smaller approximation ratio in the statement of Theorem \ref{thm:2EC-node-weight}.

-The work of R. Ravi is supported in part by the U. S. Office of Naval Research under award number N00014-18-1-2099, and the U. S. National Science Foundation under award number CCF-1527032.
-The work of A. Newman is supported in part by LabEx PERSYVAL-Lab (ANR 11-LABX-0025).
+The work of A. Haddadan and R. Ravi is supported in part by the U. S. Office of Naval Research under award number N00014-18-1-2099, and the U. S. National Science Foundation under award number CCF-1527032.
+The work of A. Newman is supported in part by LabEx PERSYVAL-Lab (ANR 11-LABX-0025) and IDEX-IRS SACRE.
 Our joint work was also supported by a research grant from the Carnegie Bosch Institute.